xLPMG/machine-learning-compilers/docs/submissions/05_tensor_op.rst

 ##############################

-After experimenting with different neon implementations and developing kernels for our gemm and brgemm, and most recently for the unary primitives, it is now time to combine all of these kernels together in a backend.
+After experimenting with different neon implementations and developing kernels for our GEMM and BRGEMM, and most recently for the unary primitives, it is now time to combine all of these kernels together in a backend.

 *********************